-Now, depending on your site conditions, your overall fungi strategy might vary, but here I’ll just assume that you’re starting from scratch, with bare land, a pasture or, worse, a depleted cornfield.
+Now, depending on your site conditions, your overall fungi strategy might vary, but here I’ll just assume that you’re starting from scratch, with bare land, a pasture or a depleted cornfield.

-Bare land and disturbed soils are dominated by bacteria (if there is any biology left after the years of abuse that is) and you’ll want to start the transition towards a more fungal-dominated soil by creating a more fungi-friendly environment.
+Bacteria dominate bare land and disturbed soils (if there is any biology left after the years of abuse, that is), and you’ll want to start the transition towards a more fungal-dominated soil by creating a more fungi-friendly environment.

-Fungi need shade, air, moisture and food, and, even before they are introduced into the system, you want to start establishing favourable fungal conditions.
-At this stage, you can do that by earthworks (if necessary) and covercropping.
+Fungi need shade, air, moisture, and food; even before they are introduced into the system, you want to start establishing favourable fungal conditions.
+At this stage, you can do that by earthworks (if necessary) and cover cropping.

-You see, some sort of subsurface flow of moisture, even if it is only occasional, goes a long way in fueling the mycelium and, of course, plant growth.
-Water propels fungal lifecycles and plant photosynthesis, drought stress shuts down overall plant and fungi metabolism and subsequent carbon trading between them.
+You see, some subsurface flow of moisture, even if it is only occasional, goes a long way in fueling the mycelium and, of course, plant growth.
+Water propels fungal lifecycles and plant photosynthesis, drought stress shuts down overall plant and fungi metabolism, and subsequent carbon trading between them.
 That’s definitely not what you want…

-So, following your initial soil disturbance, either by earthworks or just by tillage, stir in a mix of oats, red clover and tillage radish.
-This recipe comes from Michael Phillips’ new book the Mycorrhizal Planet and as he explains oats serve as a biomass and a nurse crop in sheltering the smaller clover seedlings, tillage radish increases soil’s organic matter content and drills deep to take up its share of the space between clover plants, while red clover fixes nitrogen and has a strong affinity for mycorrhizal fungi.
+So, following your initial soil disturbance, either by earthworks or just by tillage, stir in a mix of oats, red clover, and tillage radish.
+This recipe comes from Michael Phillips’ new book the Mycorrhizal Planet, and as he explains, oats serve as biomass and a nurse crop in sheltering the smaller clover seedlings.
+Tillage radish increases soil’s organic matter content and drills deep to take up its share of the space between clover plants, while red clover fixes nitrogen and has a strong affinity for mycorrhizal fungi.